HL7/US-Core/source/pages/_includes/us-core-practitionerrole-summary.md

 1. A Organization Reference  in `PractitionerRole.organization`

 #### Summary of the Must Support Requirements
-1. {: .note-to-balloters}One or more  CodeableConcepts  in `PractitionerRole.code`
-with an [extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)
- binding to [US Core Provider Role (NUCC)](ValueSet-us-core-provider-role.html)
+1. One or more  CodeableConcepts  in `PractitionerRole.code` with an [extensible](http://hl7.org/fhir/R4/terminologies.html#extensible) binding to [US Core Provider Role (NUCC)](ValueSet-us-core-provider-role.html)
 1. One or more  CodeableConcepts  in `PractitionerRole.specialty`